gui1117/ruga/GDD.md

 ##TODO

-* begin sound
-* quit sound
+* die_cooldown
-* ambiant sound for ball, laser and monsters. two laser one for lasers and one for the laser in collision with de character
-* character walk sound ?
+* ambiant sound for ball, laser and monsters. two laser one for lasers and one for the laser in collision with de character character walk sound

 * sounds
 * maps